DeveshwarH1996/ros2-object-detection-cooperative/README.md

 # ROS 2 Cooperative Object Detection

 A ROS 2 workspace for lidar-based object detection and cooperative perception using multiple models built on the OpenCOOD framework and single-vehicle object detection models.
 This project provides both single-vehicle object detection and multi-vehicle cooperative perception capabilities for V2X (Vehicle-to-Everything) applications.
+This project was developed from a fork of [ragibarnab's ros2-lidar-object-detection](https://github.com/ragibarnab/ros2-lidar-object-detection)

 ![](./demo/demo.gif)